Updated 12/3/2019:

 Below is another shot of that same position – we also had a PRC-47 going on CW and LSB as well.
 There is the wreckage of a C-46 Commando somewhere within a mile of this location.
 Very dense forest in here.
 It’s on our list for a search expedition.
 This spot will make for a very good base camp.

 Above: Mounting my other GRC-9 in the back of the old Bronco makes it pretty convenient while camping.
 I can check into the Saturday night West Coast Military Radio Collectors Group net on 3985 KC AM, even from my sleeping bag when it gets cold up here in the mountains.
+I can even get the latest soccer scores from Radio Australia up here.

-I usually run 80/40 meter coax-fed dipoles but sometimes just a quarter wavelength wire or the MP-57/MS vehicle-mounted whip depending upon how long I plan to camp in one place.
+I usually run 80/40 meter coax-fed “fan” dipoles but sometimes just a quarter wavelength wire or the MP-57/MS vehicle-mounted whip depending upon how long I plan to camp in one place.
 If the raccoons wake me up at 0345 I can check the propagation worldwide without getting out of my Extreme Cold Weather sleeping bag.

 The Bronco is pretty cramped with camping gear so I had little room for a huge DY-88 dynamotor power supply.
 So I built a small transistorized power supply that runs off the vehicle 12 Volt battery; with the little supply sitting under the passenger seat.
 It works well and is more efficient than the dyno but I miss the Dyno Whine during Transmit !